MahsaShokouhi/Future_Sales_Prediction/README.md

 The rmse of prediction on the test set: 12.02

 ### Light Gradient Boosting Algorithm
-The model parameters were tuned duing cross-validation, which shows improved rmse for both cross-validation and test set:
+The model parameters were tuned duing cross-validation.
+This model showed improved rmse for both cross-validation and test set:

 The average rmse with 3-fold cross-validation: 5.29